dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 After your tests finish, [destroy the runtime](#runtimedestroy) to release resources.

 ::::tip

-If you use TypeORM, you can use the testing runtime to [create](#runtimecreateuserschema) or [drop](#runtimedropuserschema) your schemas.
-If you use Knex, you are responsible for setting up schemas/tables and cleaning them up, for example by using Knex migrations.
+When writing tests, you are responsible for setting up and cleaning up your database schema, for example through migrations.
 ::::

 ---